 Kubernetes is by far the most widely used container orchestrator in the market, and Kubernetes adoption – especially in production environments – is taking off.
 According to Gartner, “by 2022, more than 75% of global organizations will be running containerized applications in production.”
 The explosion in Kubernetes adoption hasn’t been without its share of security concerns.
-Earlier this year, the runC vulnerability, which allows an attacker to gain host-level code execution by breaking out of a running container, was discovered.
+Earlier last year, the runC vulnerability, which allows an attacker to gain host-level code execution by breaking out of a running container, was discovered.
 Within a couple of months, the Kubernetes API DOS vulnerability was uncovered, followed closely by a pair of high and medium severity vulnerabilities.

 Given that security concerns remain one of the leading constraints for using containers and Kubernetes, organizations can’t afford to treat security as an afterthought if they want to unlock the benefits of cloud-native technologies while maintaining strong security of their critical application development infrastructure.
 In this article, we will take a deep dive into different areas of Kubernetes security and provide practical recommendations to help you build a resilient cloud-native infrastructure.
 We will discuss:

 - What are the key components of Kubernetes?

 - What are the security features already built into Kubernetes?

 - 12 security questions your DevOps and Security Team should be able to answer about your container and Kubernetes environment